UiA-IKT-205/martinEfremovMollov/ToDoList/README.md

 ## How It Works

 1. When you open the app, it gets the categories from Firestore database and adds them to the scrollview (screen 1)
-- By entering a category name and pressing the "ADD" button, the user adds a new category to the database and list of categories
+- By entering a category name and pressing the "ADD" button, the user adds a new category to the database and list of categories.
-Example og the add category function:
+Example of the add category function:

 ```kotlin
 private fun addCat(category: String) {